simax/metime/README.md

 At the terminal, type: lein figwheel in the browser navigate to 'http://localhost:3449'.
 This will connect to the REPL.

+Note: Global app state is held in the re-frame.db/app-db atom. @re-frame.db/app-db

 ## REPL
 Start a REPL
 In IntelliJ.